Kevin Pillar Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.54 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.58).

-- Rockies pitchers combine to allow 188 total home runs at a rate of 1.4 per game (second-most in the league).
+- The Rockies give up the second-most home runs in baseball (191 total, 1.4 per game).

-- The lefty's most recent time out came on Wednesday against the Tampa Bay Rays, when he went six innings, surrendering three earned runs while allowing seven hits.
+- The lefty's last time out was on Friday against the Baltimore Orioles, when he threw six innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.